apache/cloudstack-documentation/source/adminguide/accounts.rst

    :alt: Configure 2FA action button

 In the 2FA setup form, user needs to select one of the providers.
-CloudStack currently supports google and staticpin as the 2FA providers.
+CloudStack currently supports google authenticator along with other TOTP authenticators and staticpin as the 2FA providers.

-When the google 2FA provider is selected, user must setup the account in google authenticator application in their device by either scanning the QR code or using the setup key provided by CloudStack.
+When the google or other TOTP 2FA provider is selected, user must setup the account in google or other TOTP authenticator application in their device by either scanning the QR code or using the setup key provided by CloudStack.
 Once the account is setup in the authenticator application, user must verify 2FA with Cloudstack using the 2FA code in the authenticator application.
 Every time user has to use the same account in the